 These pages contain information about COVID-19, vaccinations and MS as general advice only.
 The information provided on these pages should not be taken as individual medical advice.
 Your medical team (neurologist, MS nurse, GP) is still your primary source of contact for any concerns or specific questions you may have about COVID-19, vaccinations and timing of MS treatments and other medicines.
-For general queries, please contact your state/territory MS organisation, or the Coronavirus Hotline on 1800 675 398.
+For general queries about MS, please contact your state or territory MS Member Organisation, or the Coronavirus Hotline on 1800 675 398.

 An international MS group, led by the Multiple Sclerosis International Federation (MSIF) is gathering information about the pandemic and MS from all over the world.
 To access the latest information, please click here.